google/eng-practices/review/index.md

 ### Picking the Best Reviewers {#best_reviewers}

-In general, you want to find the *best* reviewers you can who are capable of responding to your review within a reasonable period of time.
+In general, you want to find the *best* reviewers you can who are capable of responding to your review within a reasonable time.

 The best reviewer is the person who will be able to give you the most thorough and correct review for the piece of code you are writing.
 This usually means the